seifalmotaz/auto_localize/README.md

 A command-line utility that automatically scans your Flutter project to find hardcoded UI strings and replaces them with localization keys using GetX's `.tr` and `.trParams` methods.

 > **Orignally Forked from [localize_generator_keys](https://github.com/abdoelmorap/localize_generator_keys) by [Abdelrahman Abdelsalam](https://github.com/abdoelmorap)**
+> This is my own opinionated version of the tool, I added some features.

 ## What This Tool Does